- December 27, 2018

 - Proposals for acquisition of shares in an existing Indian company in: Financial services sector and where Securities & Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 1997 is attracted;

-- All proposals falling outside notified sectoral policy/caps or under sectors in which FDI is not permitted.
+- All proposals falling outside notified sectoral policy/caps or under sectors in which Foreign Direct Investments are not permitted.

 General permission of RBI under FEMA